FactoryBoy/factory_boy/docs/reference.rst

 .. class:: Iterator(iterable, cycle=True, getter=None)

-    The :class:`Iterator` declaration takes succesive values from the given iterable.
+    The :class:`Iterator` declaration takes successive values from the given iterable.
 When it is exhausted, it starts again from zero (unless ``cycle=False``).

     .. attribute:: cycle